-Career Connections
+• Career Connections

-Career Connections is a joint initiative between the Department of Education, Governor's Office of Workforce Transformation, Department of Higher Education and OhioMeansJobs, Career Connections began in 2012 by providing a framework for students to develop a vision and realistic plan for their futures - from kindergarten through grade 12 and beyond.
+Career Connections is a joint initiative between ODEW, OWT, ODHE and OhioMeansJobs.

+Career Connections began in 2012 by providing a framework for students to develop a vision and realistic plan for their futures - from kindergarten through grade 12 and beyond.
 Career-focused learning strategies are embedded into Ohio's Learning Standards for English language arts, mathematics, science and social studies, allowing teachers to easily integrate career-related information into their daily classroom instruction.
 Career Connections aligns the many efforts around college and career readiness to support students to be challenged, prepared and empowered.